The Pritchard Law Firm PLLC

 - Serve Notice of Application on Borrowers, calendar answer date and submit Order after answer date.

 - If answer is filed, schedule Hearing and appear at Hearing to obtain Order of Foreclosures.

 - Once Order is received, commence Non-Judicial Foreclosure proceedings.

 When the loan is a home equity loan, prior to foreclosure the District Court in the county where the property is located must approve the foreclosure taking place.
-This must happen prior to a nonjudical foreclosure taking place.
+This must happen prior to a nonjudicial foreclosure taking place.
 This process normally takes about three months to complete.
 Interestingly, the Supreme Court of Texas sets the rules for a home equity foreclosure.
-These guideline must be carefully followed or the Court will not approve the foreclosure sale.
+These guidelines must be carefully followed or the Court will not approve the foreclosure sale.
 The rules are laid out below:

 PART VII.
 RULES RELATING TO SPECIAL PROCEEDINGS